mikemamaril/s2w-payments/README.md

 Search fullfilled payments from Square and import them to WooCommerce

 Create your Square App to get credentials for the plugin here: https://squareup.com/us/en/developers

+## Requirements
+-Wordpress 4.7 or higher
+-Woocommerce 3.0 or higher
+-PHP 5.7 or higher